kysakhin/obsidian-notes/linux_kernel_dev/Chapter 5 - System Calls.md

 ```
 this should be the same as the .c filename that you have created in the first step.

-6. copy the default config file from your existing system. this gives a pretty good configuration files
+6. copy the default config file from your existing system. this gives a pretty good configuration

 ```
 cp /boot/config-$(uname -r) .config